tracer-protocol/perpetual-ome/specification.md

 ### Pseudocode ###
 This document makes use of pseudocode written in a Rust-like language.
 While the intent is that such code follows Rust's syntax and semantics, it may deviate from this at times.

+Additionally, while all JSON blocks in this document are valid JSON, they have been formatted to be human-readable.
+Actual implementations should likely minimise these.

 ### Boilerplate ###
 Boilerplate such as accessers (i.e., getters and setters), constructors, destructors, etc. have been omitted from this specification.
 This has been done for numerous reasons: